Telechron wood case electric wall clock ca. 1926

 Telechron Type F and Type H Electric Clock Motors

-Clocks using the Telechron type F motor were introduced in 1932.
-The field coil unit is similar to that for the type B. The rotor unit is smaller than a type B rotor because one reduction gear was eliminated, increasing the output speed from 1 revolution per minute to 3.6 revolutions per minute.
+Clocks with the Telechron Type F motor were introduced ca. 1932.
+The field coil unit is similar to that for the type B but slightly more compact.
+The rotor unit is smaller than a type B rotor because one reduction gear was eliminated, increasing the output speed from 1 revolution per minute to 3.6 revolutions per minute.
 Type F rotors have a two piece housing, with the main body being a die cast piece.
-Type F rotors for alarm clocks have a long shaft on the output pinion, and those for time only clocks have a short shaft (thanks to Jay Kennan for clarifying this).
+Type F rotors for alarm clocks have a long shaft on the output pinion, and those for time only clocks have a short shaft.

-Clocks using the type H motor were introduced in 1937.
-The type H also has an output speed of 3.6 revolutions per minute.
-As far as I can tell, the difference between the type F and type H rotor is the housing.
-Some early H rotors have a long shaft output pinion, but most have the short shaft.
+Clocks with the Type H motor were introduced in 1937.
+The Type H has the same internal gearing as the Type F, but has a stamped housing instead of the bulky cast housing of the Type F. Some early H rotors have a long shaft output pinion, but most have a short shaft.
 The H motor became standard for domestic clocks, and was used for many years.
-It recently became obsolete.

 Bottom of early type H rotor showing mounting feet